 Any faculty or researcher with an active appointment at the University of Pennsylvania is eligible to submit a proposal.
+Postdocs and PhD students may apply with a faculty member in a mentoring role on the project.
 Colleagues at other universities may be co-investigators as long as a member of the Penn research community is the Principal Investigator.
 Early career scholars are encouraged to apply and priority consideration will be given to their applications.

-Funds can be used to support undergraduate or graduate research assistants, summer salary, data collection, analyses of secondary data sets, and publication costs.
-Applications must include the required components, which are detailed in the Submission Guidelines.
-Please download the format pages below and use them for your submission.
+Applications must include the required components, which are detailed as follows.
+Please download the documents from the table below and use them for your submission.